openvinotoolkit/openvino/docs/dev/static_libaries.md

 ## Limitations

-* CMake version 3.17 or higher must be used to build static OpenVINO libraries.
-* Supported OSes:
-    * Windows x64
-    * Linux x64
-    * All other OSes may work, but have not been explicitly tested
 * The enabled and tested capabilities of OpenVINO Runtime in a static build:
     * OpenVINO common runtime - work with `ov::Model`, perform model loading on particular device
     * CPU and GNA inference plugins (**GPU and MYRIAD are not enabled**)